ghassen-fatnassi/mls/README.md

 ## Let's Connect

-Join our vibrant community on [insert social media links or platforms here] to stay updated on upcoming events, discussions, and announcements.
+Join our vibrant community on [facebook](https://www.facebook.com/machinelearningsupcom) to stay updated on upcoming events, discussions, and announcements.
 Let's stay connected and support each other on our learning journeys!

 🌟 **Let's Learn, Share, and Prosper Together with MLS!** 🌟